Human Resource Specialist

 - Order additional HRSP if needed.

-- Participate in operational briefings as directed.
+- Participate in operational briefings and Command and General Staff (C&G) meetings.

 - Brief assigned personnel.

-- Identify assigned resources and maintain accountability.
+- Identify assigned resources (such as trainees) and maintain accountability.

 - Establish and maintain positive interpersonal and interagency working relationships.